WillBrownsberger/categories-2019/readme.txt

 === Responsive-Tabs ===
 Contributors: Will Brownsberger (development), Jane Winsor (Graphic Design)
-Tags: responsive, tabs, light, fast, colors, flexible, bbPress, constituent, cms, fonts, content management, dialog Requires at least: 3.4
+Tags:  tabs, light, fast, colors, flexible, bbPress, responsive-layout, fluid-layout, custom-background, custom-colors, featured-images, flexible-header, full-width-template, sticky-post, theme-options, threaded-comments, translation-ready, right-sidebar
+Requires at least: 3.9
-Tested up to: 3.9.2
+Tested up to: 4.0
 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Description: Responsive Tabs is a fully responsive theme.
+Description: Responsive Tabs is a fully responsive theme that takes advantage of all the power of Wordpress to customize presentation and organize content.
 It is visually elegant and minimizes page weight for rapid response.
-The theme was designed for politicians or organizations seeking to emphasize two-way communications with their constituents, but has broad use for any organization seeking a clean, attractive look and a clear content hierarchy.
+It has broad use for any organization seeking a clean, attractive, customized look and a clear content hierarchy.

 == Description ==
 Responsive Tabs is a fully responsive theme.
 It is visually elegant (Graphic design by Jane Winsor) and minimizes page weight for rapid response on all platforms.
 The theme was designed for politicians or organizations seeking to emphasize two-way communications with their constituents, but has broad use for any organization seeking a clean, attractive look and a clear content hierarchy.